michellepace/markdown-pretty-app/v0-prompting-words/v0-prompting-words.md

 When prompting AI tools like v0.dev, using professional UIUX terminology can dramatically improve results.
 Here are 14 powerful words that communicate design intent clearly:

-## UIUX Designer Words

----

-When prompting AI tools like v0.dev, using professional UIUX terminology can dramatically improve results.
-Here are 14 powerful words that communicate design intent clearly:

 ### Visual Design Principles

 `1)Visual hierarchy`: Directs attention flow through deliberate sizing, contrast, and positioning